bradley2W1DL/dotfiles/README.md

 ```

 This script will
-- symlink dotfiles from this repo into $HOME/.config dir
+- symlink dotfiles from this repo into $HOME dir (using GNU Stow)
 - install the CLI programs listed below

 #### CLI based programs